-The Tampa Fire Rescue's Training Division is located at 116 S 34th St (813-242-5410).
-The Training Academy is a State of Florida Regional Training Center for fire service education.
+The Tampa Fire Rescue's Training Division is located at 116 S 34th St. The Training Academy is a State of Florida Regional Training Center for fire service education.
 The Academy has hosted classes sponsored by the National Fire Academy which gives Tampa Fire Training Division national recognition.

 The staff of the Training Division consists of a Training Chief, a Training Captain, an Administrative Assistant and a Maintenance Support person, all working a 40 hour work week.
 The Academy also employs three (3) part-time instructors.

 The Training Division and its facility are in partnership with Learey Technical Center and the School District of Hillsborough County offering the Firefighter I and Firefighter II Minimum Standards Program.
 The facility provides instruction to four (4) classes per year to those prospective candidates that wish to enter the Fire Service.
 The graduation rate for this instruction is over 90% per class.
 All Instructors teaching at the facility are active or former Tampa Fire Rescue personnel who are at least a State Certified Instructor I.

 Continuing Education is a vital key to the success, development, growth and knowledge of current Tampa Fire Rescue personnel and other outside fire rescue departments.
 Through the Friends of Tampa Firefighters (FOTFF), this type of education can be accomplished.
 Current Tampa Fire Rescue personnel deliver courses each having a State of Florida Fire College number and approval.
 FOTFF is an approved 501(c)3 with revenues used to enhance the Training Facility, purchase equipment and help fund charitable endeavors related to firefighters and the community.
 All students of this program receive state credit and have the ability to apply for tuition reimbursement.
 This provides an opportunity to build, shape and nurture current and future officers of the department.